-As a carer you spend a lot of your time focusing on someone else.
-You may feel as if you just have no time at all for yourself.
+When you spend a lot of your time focusing on someone else, you may feel as if you have no time for yourself.
 But looking after your own wellbeing is important for you and for them.

-Below are some suggestions that others have said they find helpful.
-Even just choosing one small thing to change might help you feel more able to cope.
+We have listed some self-care ideas that others have said they find helpful.
+Even trying one small thing might help you feel more able to cope.

-It can be really important to have someone to talk to, especially if you are struggling to cope.
+It's important to have someone to talk to, especially if you're struggling to cope.
 You could:

-Not all these options will feel right for you.
-If you are feeling isolated or alone it might also help to have a look at our info on coping with loneliness.
+Not all of these options may feel right for you.
+Or you might feel like you have nobody to share your feelings with.
+If you are feeling isolated or alone, our pages on coping with loneliness offer more information.

 "Try to find someone you can be honest with about your feelings, without judgement."